Artistic Director & Founder

-For the past thirty six years, this Emmy Award-winning choreographer has been striving for and achieving that which is profoundly significant and equally difficult to attain—the transcendence of craft to art and the synthesis of forms to create something that is forward-looking and new.
+For the past thirty six years, this critically acclaimed choreographer has been striving for and achieving that which is profoundly significant and equally difficult to attain—the transcendence of craft to art and the synthesis of forms to create something that is forward-looking and new.

 Born in Yorkshire, England, and raised in Chicago, Howard began his dancing career at age eight.
 At age 10, he would go on to compete at the World Championships of Irish Dance and feature well at the North American Nationals until his retirement at age 15.
 He began teaching dance at 17, and at age 19 launched the Trinity Academy of Irish Dance, subsequently leading them to unprecedented World Championship team titles for the United States, the first when he was only 23 years of age.
 Since its inception, the Trinity Academy has grown from a dozen students practicing in a church basement to one of the largest and most recognized Irish dance programs in the world.